indexdata/localindices/doc/mike-notes.md

 I don't understand why these all exist in `localindices` when the equivalents are all provided by the `lui-solr` packages -- in fact, that is the whole purpose of those packages.
+My best guess is that we use the `localindices` versions of these files when doing development, but leave them behind and use those from the `lui-solr4` packages in deployment. ### It would be great to confirm this.